Julia Michaels: Bio And Career Highlights

 Julia Michaels’ career took off with her 2017 debut single, “Issues,” which reached number eleven on the Billboard Hot 100 and earned quintuple-platinum certification.
 This success launched her solo artistry after years behind the scenes.

-Beyond performing, Michaels has penned numerous chart-topping hits for other artists, including Justin Bieber’s “Sorry” and Selena Gomez’s “Lose You to Love Me,” showcasing her profound impact on pop music.
+Beyond performing, Michaels has penned numerous chart-topping hits for other artists, including Justin Bieber’s “Sorry” and Selena Gomez’s “Lose You to Love Me.”
 She also founded her independent label, GFY Records, in 2025.

+To date, Michaels has collected six Grammy Award nominations, including twice for Song of the Year and Best New Artist.
+Her profound impact on pop music has cemented her as a fixture in modern pop culture.

 Signature Quote